Copyediting Fiction and Nonfiction Books: Principles & Mechanics

 Am I responsible for buying additional materials?

-Yes, students need to purchase Chicago Manual of Style, 17th edition, and The Magic of Fiction, by Beth Hill.
+Yes, students need to purchase Chicago Manual of Style, 17th edition.

 Will the classes be recorded for viewing at a different time?